pranitashakya/DataAnalysis_Projects/Project 3 - Statistical Data Analysis/README.md

 - usd_per_gb — price per extra gigabyte of data after exceeding the package limits (1 GB = 1024 megabytes)

 ## 4. Goal
-- apply exploratory and statistical analysis to real telecom data
+- Apply exploratory and statistical analysis to real telecom data.
-- analyze clients' behavior to determine which prepaid plan brings in more revenue
+- Analyze clients' behavior to determine which prepaid plan brings in more revenue